Good Bye, Lenin!: Development

-For director Wolfgang Becker, work on Good Bye Lenin! began in the summer of 1999, but for screenwriter Bernd Lichtenberg, the work had already begun almost a decade earlier.
-Lichtenberg’s experience of the reunification period as a New West Berliner at a similar age to his protagonist Alex was formed into a story which already included many aspects of the later film, but first ended up "in the drawer" for a few years.
-He stated: “I had the feeling that it simply wasn’t the right time yet.”
-This only changed when he saw Becker's Life is All You Get (German: Das Leben ist eine Baustelle).
-Especially interested in the mix of sadness and comedy, which he himself also envisaged for his film, he believed he had found the right person to bring his idea to life.
-He was not mistaken.

-"All of a sudden there was this energy", recalls producer Stefan Arndt during the recording of the 5-page synopsis with Becker.
-“We knew we could tell the story in just the way we would like to.”
+For director Wolfgang Becker, work on Good Bye, Lenin! began in the summer of 1999, but for screenwriter Bernd Lichtenberg, the work had already begun almost a decade earlier.
+Lichtenberg's experience of the reunification period as a New West Berliner at a similar age to his protagonist Alex was formed into a story which already included many aspects of the later film, but first ended up "in the drawer" for a few years.
+He stated: "I had the feeling that it simply wasn't the right time yet."
+This only changed when he saw Becker's Life Is All You Get (German: Das Leben ist eine Baustelle).
+Especially interested in the mix of sadness and comedy, which he also envisaged for his film, he believed he had found the right person to bring his idea to life.
+"All of a sudden there was this energy", recalls producer Stefan Arndt; when he and Becker read the 5-page synopsis, "right then we knew exactly we could tell everything that we so badly had wanted to tell".

 Nevertheless, it was not an easy process to finish the script.
 It supposedly took them six drafts plus a few interim versions to complete the script.
 Lichtenberg wrote the first drafts by himself.
 He stayed in close contact with Becker who voiced his criticism, especially of the characters.
-This was an important point for both of them so it was one they argued over as they both wanted to tell the story “through the characters”.
+This was an important point for both of them so it was one they argued over as they both wanted to tell the story "through the characters".
 The character that underwent the most radical change was Denis, as he was changed from a main character to a side character.
-The role of Denis, who was previously conceived as an young overweight boy from Turkey who was to be married off against his will, became an amateur film maker, who is as boldly-imaginative as he is practical.
+Initially conceived as a young overweight boy from Turkey who was to be married off against his will, he was changed into an amateur film maker, who is as boldly imaginative as he is practical.
 After completing the script, which the screenwriter and producer worked on together towards the end, their collaboration was not over.
 During the actual filming, Lichtenberg was involved whenever Becker wanted more changes.